SkylineCommunications/dataminer-docs/connector-help/connector_help/Delec Oratis IF Dante Card.md

 The page also contains parameters related to the internal functioning of the driver.
 These parameters are:

-- **Last Response Received:** Indicates the number of seconds that have passed since a response was received from the device.As the driver frequently polls the device, the value should never be more then 30 seconds.
+- **Last Response Received:** Indicates the number of seconds that have passed since a response was received from the device.
+  As the driver frequently polls the device, the value should never be more then 30 seconds.
 If the value is more, this indicates a communication problem.
 If the value is 200 seconds or more, the driver will poll all parameters again once the connection is restored.
 - **Force Poll**: Button that can be used to force an update of all parameters.
-If, for instance, the current values might not be correct or up to date, clicking this button will instantly update all parameters.The button can also be used after a reboot or backup/restore.
+If, for instance, the current values might not be correct or up to date, clicking this button will instantly update all parameters.
+  The button can also be used after a reboot or backup/restore.
 However, if a restore was executed by the driver, all data should automatically be polled again.

 ### General page - FTP Credentials